Ordered Patch Theory

 April 17, 2026 | DOI: 10.5281/zenodo.19300777

 Original Task (from §8.3, Limitation 10): “Formalising the replacement of the implicit FEP action mechanism with a branch-selection account that is native to OPT’s render ontology.”
-Deliverable: Formal demonstration that the Informational Maintenance Circuit is complete under branch-selection semantics, with \Delta_{\text{self}} as the necessary and sufficient locus of selection.
+Deliverable: Formal demonstration that the Informational Maintenance Circuit is complete under branch-selection semantics, with \Delta_{\text{self}} — the self-channel capacity gap — as the conditional structural obstruction to internal specification of selection (softened from “necessary and sufficient” — Theorem T-13a is conditional, and sufficiency exceeds the post-A2 discipline).

 Closure status: DRAFT STRUCTURAL CORRESPONDENCE.
 This appendix formalises the branch-selection account introduced discursively in preprint §3.8.
-It establishes two theorems and a corollary, all conditional on Theorem P-4 and the Agency Axiom.
+It establishes two theorems and a corollary, all conditional on Conjecture P-4 and the Agency Axiom.
 The equations of the Informational Maintenance Circuit (T6-1 through T6-3) are unchanged; only their ontological interpretation is formally replaced.

 §1.
 Background and Motivation